JakeRho/SDETIIITest/SDETIIITest/README.md

 (Test 2) ValidateLiveOdds:
 - The test beging by navigating to the 'Table Tennis' tab, as per the suggested approach.
-- The first available pick is located and stored in a variable 'oddselement'.
+- The first available pick is located and stored in a variable 'oddsElement'.
 - The inner text (odds) are extracted.
 - There is an Assertion in the middle of the test which allows up to 60 seconds for the odds to change.
 - Once (if) the odds change within 60 seconds, the test passes and the initial and updated odds will be visible in the test explorer console.